MikkelSchubert/adapterremoval/docs/manpage.rst

 .. option:: --outputcollapsed file

-	If --collapsed is set, contains overlapping mate-pairs which have been merged into a single read (PE mode) or reads for which the adapter was identified by a minimum overlap, indicating that the entire template molecule is present.
+	If --collapsed is set, contains overlapping mate-pairs which have been merged into a single read.
 This does not include which have subsequently been trimmed due to low-quality or ambiguous nucleotides.
 Default filename is 'basename.collapsed'

 .. option:: --outputcollapsedtruncated file